Shirley Setia: Singing career

 After working in a weekly radio show and taking part in local competitions in Auckland, Setia performed in her first concerts in Mumbai and Hyderabad in India in 2016.
-Forbes magazine's Rob Cain wrote a feature on her and her future goals, in which he stated that "Bollywood's Next Big Singing Sensation Just Might Be This Tiny Kiwi". she was also acknowledged as India's YouTube sensation by the Hindustan Times and as one of New Zealand's biggest international artists by TVNZ.
+Forbes magazine's Rob Cain wrote a feature on her and her future goals, in which he stated that "Bollywood's Next Big Singing Sensation Just Might Be This Tiny Kiwi".
+She was also acknowledged as India's YouTube sensation by the Hindustan Times and as one of New Zealand's biggest international artists by TVNZ.

-As of September 2023, she has 3.71 million subscribers on YouTube with 308 million views.
+As of September 2023, she has 3.86 million subscribers on YouTube with 381 million views.
 She was invited by YouTube as a 'YouTube Creator' to perform live in YouTube FanFest held in Mumbai in 2016 and 2017.

 Acting career

-Setia made her acting debut with 2020 film Maska which released on Netflix.
-Her next film was Nikamma released in June 2022, a remake of 2017 Telugu film Middle Class Abbayi.
+Setia made her acting debut with the 2020 film Maska which was released on Netflix.
+Her next film was Nikamma released in June 2022, a remake of the 2017 Telugu film Middle Class Abbayi.
 She made her Telugu film debut with Krishna Vrinda Vihari which released in September 2022.